CIMR-Algos/SeaIceDrift_ATBD_v2/book/_build/html/_sources/baseline_algorithm_definition.md

 ## CIMR Level-1b re-sampling approach

-The re-sampling approach for resampling CIMR Level-1b Ku and Ka band imagery is not defined at this stage.
+The re-sampling approach for resampling CIMR Level-1b K and Ka band imagery is not defined at this stage.
 From experience with sea-ice motion tracking from other passive microwave mission, the Level-1b re-sampling approach does not have a large influence on the results.
 At this stage, the following characteristics are expected from the
 re-sampling:

-1. Remap incoming Level-1b files on two EASE2 polar grids (one covering northern hemisphere, the other covering the southern hemisphere);
+1. Remap incoming Level-1b files on two EASE2 polar grids (one covering Northern Hemisphere, the other covering the Southern Hemisphere);
-2. Remap 4 imagery channels (Ku-V, Ku-H, Ka-V, Ka-H);
+2. Remap 4 imagery channels (K-V, K-H, Ka-V, Ka-H);
 3. Remap the forward and backward scans separately;
 4. Aim at a grid spacing close to 5 km (TBC).

-{numref}`grids` defines four grids, two for the northern hemisphere, two for the southern hemisphere. nx (ny) is the number of grid cells in x (y) dimension, Ax (Ay) is the grid spacing, and Cx (Cy) is the coordinate of the upper-left corner of the upper-left cell in the grid.
+{numref}`grids` defines four grids, two for the Northern Hemisphere, two for the Southern Hemisphere. nx (ny) is the number of grid cells in x (y) dimension, Ax (Ay) is the grid spacing, and Cx (Cy) is the coordinate of the upper-left corner of the upper-left cell in the grid.
 Grids `(n,s)h_ease2-005` have 5 km grid spacing and are candidate target grids on which to remap the Level-1b imagery.
 Grids `(n,s)h_ease2-250` have 25 km grid spacing and are candidate grids for the resulting Level-2 sea-ice drift product.
 By construction, the center of the cells of the two '250' grids fall exactly at the center of one every five grid cells of the '005' grids.
 This ensures that drift vectors (at every grid cell of the '250' grids) use image blocks (from the '005' grids) that are perfectly aligned.